 Patient and public involvement and engagement has informed the design and conduct of this study.
 The protocol and patient facing documents were reviewed and changes implemented based on reviewer feedback.
-We will work with our Patient Advisory Group (with members representing the patient cohorts involved in the view study findings, data interpretation and ing and dissemination, including codesign ation of dissemination materials for patients lic.
-The learnings derived from these activiner inform the work of the wider Mobilise-D protocol e of algorithms to determine walking-related ostly affected by three factors: (1) the type sk (eg, slow as opposed to fast, straight as curvilinear or inclined walking, etc), (2) the of interest (eg, healthy vs pathological gait), ext of observation (eg, home vs outdoors).
-To te these factors, we have developed a compreltistage protocol that includes a variety of ted both in a laboratory context and in the able 4).
+We will work with our Patient Advisory Group (with members representing the patient cohorts involved in the study) to review study findings, data interpretation and study reporting and dissemination, including codesign and presentation of dissemination materials for patients and the public.
+The learnings derived from these activities will further inform the work of the wider Mobilise-D project.